 The dimensions of peace education are very wide.
-Some example of these dimensions are when students learn which activities will lift people and countries out of poverty, how to rebuild countries and nations after wars, how to create common understanding between countries and how to notice ethical issues.
+Some examples of these dimensions are when students learn which activities will lift people and countries out of poverty, how to rebuild countries and nations after wars, how to create a common understanding between countries, and how to notice ethical issues.
 A sample of peace through curriculum was also discussed in the panel.
-Regarding the content of peace curriculum, the objectives can be divided into domains of knowledge, attitude and psychomotor.
-Some important issues in the knowledge domain are global health, ecosystem health, health professionals’ responsibility in conflict-solving strategies, human rights, violence, building a link between physical, psychological and social health, local and global peace and war surgery.
-In the attitude domain, important values are responsibility, equity, partnership, non-violence, patience, tolerance, modesty, solidarity, confidence, neutrality, commitment, truth, honesty, impartiality and optimism.
+Regarding the content of the peace curriculum, the objectives can be divided into domains of knowledge, attitude, and psychomotor.
+Some important issues in the knowledge domain are global health, ecosystem health, health professionals’ responsibility in conflict-solving strategies, human rights, violence, building a link between physical, psychological and social health, local and global peace, and war surgery.
+In the attitude domain, important values are responsibility, equity, partnership, non-violence, patience, tolerance, modesty, solidarity, confidence, neutrality, commitment, truth, honesty, impartiality, and optimism.
 In the psychomotor domain, the important skills are communication skills, stress and conflict handling, building of self-confidence, conflict analysis, public work, team work, community mobilization, group leadership and strengthening of self-healing capacities.

-For delivering the curriculum, the SPICES model (Student-centered, Problem- based, Integrated, Community-oriented, Electiveness and Systematic approach) will be considered7.
+For delivering the curriculum, the SPICES model (Student-centered, Problem- based, Integrated, Community-oriented, Electiveness, and Systematic approach) will be considered7.
 A range of different teaching strategies will be used.
-These teaching strategies include supervised practice, field work, practical exercises, role play, exchange programs for students, group work with case studies, problem-based learning and team based learning.8
+These teaching strategies include supervised practice, field work, practical exercises, role play, exchange programs for students, group work with case studies, problem-based learning and team-based learning.8

 The Way for Future